georgemilosh/georgemilosh.github.io/_news/announcement_6.md

 inline: true
 ---

-Started a position of Project Manager of [Automatics of SpAce exPloration (ASAP)](https://asap-space.eu/).
+I am pleased to announce that I started a position of Project Manager of [Automatics of SpAce exPloration (ASAP)](https://asap-space.eu/).